LlamaOnDrugs/dashman/README.md

     dashman/dashman sync

-To restart (or start) dashd, do:
+To restart (or start) quantisnetd, do:

     dashman/dashman restart

-To get the current status of dashd, do:
+To get the current status of quantisnetd, do:

     dashman/dashman status